 All are welcome to join and participate in the advisory workgroup.
 Meetings are held bi-monthly on the fourth Wednesday of the month from 1:30 – 3 p.m.
 Eastern time at the Kentucky Department for Public Health offices.
 Meetings may be attended in-person or via conference call.

 Kentucky Association of Community Health Workers

-The Kentucky Association of Community Health Workers (KYACHW) was formed in 2016 to advocate and promote the CHW profession in Kentucky.
+The Kentucky Association of Community Health Workers was formed in 2016 to advocate and promote the CHW profession in Kentucky.
 The association views CHWs as the missing link between the healthcare provider and the client.
 This relationship plays a key role in improving the health of our communities.